kelsingo/Molecular-Dynamics-of-Lipid-Raft-Boundary-Regulation/README.md

 # Final Project for IS315 - Introduction to Modecular Simulation
-CG-MD to study the local distribution of PIP2 lipids within cell membranes.
+Coarse-grained molecular dynamics (CG-MD) using GROMACS to study the local distribution of PIP2 lipids within cell membranes.